Inverse Gauss curvature flows with free boundaries in a cone: , and estimates

 where $h_{ij}^{\partial \Omega}$ is the second fundamental form of $\partial\Omega$ and it is a positive definite, since $\Omega$ is convex.

-Since the matrix $Q^{ij}$ is positive definite, the forth and fifth terms in the right of \eqref{gra} are non-positive.
-And noticing that the sixth term in the right of \eqref{gra} is also non-positive if $0<\alpha<1$.
-So we got the equation about $\psi$ as follows:
+Since the matrix $Q^{ij}$ and $\sigma_{ij}|D\varphi|^2-\varphi_i \varphi_j$ are positive definite, the third and forth terms in the right of \eqref{grass} are non-positive.
+And noticing that the fifth term in the right of \eqref{grass} can be estimated if $0<\alpha<1$ by using Lemma \ref{lemma3.2}